mr4tt/zotbot/README.md

 - [Wearing A Salmon On Your Head Is Back In Fashion For Orcas, After A 37-Year Break](https://www.iflscience.com/wearing-a-salmon-on-your-head-is-back-in-fashion-for-orcas-after-a-37-year-break-76971) - In 1987, there was a strange trend amongst killer whales.
 Recent sightings show it's back in fashion.

+- [How “Kessler’s Flying Circus” cookie-stuffed its way to $5.2M from eBay](https://arstechnica.com/tech-policy/2013/04/how-kesslers-flying-circus-cookie-stuffed-its-way-to-5-2m-from-ebay/) - California man pleads guilty to an ingenious fraud.

+- [Trump Frees Silk Road Creator Ross Ulbricht After 11 Years in Prison](https://www.wired.com/story/trump-frees-silk-road-creator-ross-ulbricht-after-11-years-in-prison/) - Donald Trump pardoned the creator of the world’s first dark-web drug market, who is now a libertarian cause célèbre in some parts of the crypto community.

 - [Is There Any Escape from the Spotify Syndrome?](https://www.newyorker.com/magazine/2024/12/30/mood-machine-liz-pelly-book-review) - The history of recorded music is now at our fingertips.
 But the streamer’s algorithmic skill at giving us what we like may keep us from what we’ll love.

 - [George R.R.
 Martin has co-authored a physics paper](https://arstechnica.com/science/2025/01/george-r-r-martin-has-co-authored-a-physics-paper/) - “I couldn’t help but wonder if a simple underlying model might tidy up the canon.”…